CSCfi/csc-user-guide/docs/accounts/billing.md

 In contrast to Puhti, in Mahti resources are used and billed per node in all normal partitions.
 In the interactive partition, which can be used for interactive work, as well as for small scale pre- and postprocessing, the usage is billed per CPU core.
+The GPU nodes in Mahti are billed according to the number of reserved GPUs.
 Memory is not billed separately.
-The GPU nodes in Mahti are billed according to the number of reserved GPUs

  * Each reserved CPU node consumes **100** BU per hour.
  * In interactive partition each core consumes **1** BU per hour.